If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Contact your healthcare provider right away if you take sildenafil and have a prolonged erection that lasts 4 hours or longer.
 This condition may cause permanent impotence if not treated.

-No. You shouldn’t use this medicine if you take nitroglycerin or any other nitrates for chest pain.
-If you have heart problems, tell your healthcare provider before taking sildenafil.
-This medicine can have serious side effects in people who have heart problems.
+You shouldn’t use this medicine if you take nitroglycerin or any other nitrates for chest pain.
+If you have heart problems, tell your healthcare provider before taking and ED medicines.
+These medicines can have serious side effects in people who have heart problems.

-If you use sildenafil and get chest pains, be sure to tell the paramedics, nurses or healthcare providers at the hospital that you use it and when you used it last.
+If you use sildenafil, tadalfil, or vardenafil and get chest pains, be sure to tell the paramedics, nurses, or healthcare providers at the hospital that you use it and when you used it last.

 If the medicines aren’t right for you, you could also try using a penile implant, vacuum pump devices, or you could have surgery.
 Your healthcare provider may send you to an urologist to talk about these options.